The 6B/321 strap followed the AF0210 strap

 A Hamilton 9101000 on a 6B/321 strap is shown at the top of this post.

 The SOE/Commando/Parachute Regiment compass was an unmarked Mark 6 wrist compass, the compass dating to WW1, but with no markings, lugs added, and blackened.
 It was never given a stores number possibly because it needed no identification as it was SOE/Commando/Parachute Regiment equipment, and did not “belong” to the RAF or the Army.
-However, it needed a strap, and unstamped AF0210 and 6B/321 straps were used, and can be seen on the compass above.
+However, it needed a strap, and unstamped AF0210 and 6B/321 straps were used, and can be seen on the compass, below.
 It may be that the 6B/321 strap was developed with the compass in mind, and then subsequently used on the 6B/159 watches as these were recased and kept in service.

 As the 6B/321 strap was available for use on the compass at the same time as the 6B/159 watch, it is likely to be seen more commonly on compasses than on wrist watches, as the compass was large and in any event was unlikely to be worn daily, and more likely to be put into a drawer for storage.